 A Preliminary Hearing is a meeting that takes place between an Employment Tribunal Judge, the Claimant and the Respondent (or if the parties are represented, their representative).

-More often than not, a Preliminary Hearing is conducted by telephone.
+More often than not, a Preliminary Hearing (especially for Case Management) is conducted by telephone.
 To join the hearing, you need to follow the instructions on the document which notified you of the hearing date and time.
 Usually, you have to call a telephone number at the start time and enter an access code which will be on your Notice of Hearing.

 There are two standard types of Preliminary Hearing, a Case Management discussion and a Pre-Hearing review.
 Your Notice of Hearing should outline which of these is relevant to your case.

-Why might the Employment Tribunal have requested a Preliminary Hearing?
+Why Might The Employment Tribunal Hold Preliminary Hearing?

 If a Preliminary Hearing has been ordered, do not panic, it is not a bad thing and it does not mean you have done something wrong.